Do you have a problem with leaking laundry drains?

 1. Drain Inspection

-The plumber will perform a professional diagnosis of the problem and determine the source of the clog by thoroughly inspecting the drain.
+The plumber will diagnose the problem professionally and determine the clog’s source by thoroughly inspecting the drain.

 2. Clog Removal

-The best way to remove existing clogs is to use chemical drain cleaners, but these can be a safety hazard.
-If you’ve got little to no experience using them, a wrong move could threaten your health, which is why a professional will be able to handle them best.
+The best way to remove clogs is to use chemical drain cleaners, which can be a safety hazard.
+If you’ve got little to no experience using them, a wrong move could threaten your health, which is why a professional will be able to repair or handle them best.

-A plumber usually removes the debris by blasting water with very high pressure into the clogged drain.
-As a result, all the collected trash gets ejected out the drain effectively.
+A plumber usually removes the debris by blasting water at very high pressure into the clogged drain or blocked pipe.
+As a result, all the collected trash gets ejected out of the drain effectively.

 3. Buildup Reduction

 A leaky drain may not always be wholly clogged but might be close to a severe drainage problem.
-If there is a layer of detergent lining the pipes and making them slimy, or if there is grime stuck to the walls, a plumber can clean it for you.
+If a layer of detergent is lining the pipes and making them slimy, or if grime is stuck to the walls, a plumber can clean it for you.
 This dramatically reduces the odds of the problem recurring in the future.

 Fixing The Leak In Your Laundry Sink